Welcome! This series of articles discusses options for standard reefer trailers and upgrades you’ll want to consider when spec’ing your next reefer.

 The number and combination of lights is a personal preference, though the most common light package is 2-5-6-5.

-- Bare minimum up to 11 lights per side, top, and bottom rail.
+- A minimum of 11 lights per side, top, and bottom rail is recommend.

 Stainless Steel to help prohibit corrosion include:

 - Adds approx. $400 for Stainless Steel Panels

 - Stainless steel is standard and adds approx. $500 for Stainless Steel

 - Standard: Coated in black undercoating